PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

     `RunInput` classes contain extra logic that allows flows to send and receive them at runtime.
 You shouldn't notice any difference.

-Finally, for advanced use cases such as overriding how Prefect stores flow run inputs, create a `RunInput` class:
+For advanced use cases such as overriding how Prefect stores flow run inputs, create a `RunInput` class:

 ```python
 from prefect import get_run_logger